Yes, It's Fair To Say That Biden, Democrats Created Haitian Crisis In Del Rio — Along With GOP

 I’ve frequently acknowledged that the onus for the hellish conditions in Haiti that drive so many Haitians out – including the thousands who showed up at Del Rio last week and are still camped under a bridge there – is on Haiti’s ultra-corrupt governments, left and right.

 But the U.S., including Democratic administrations, has all too often indulged if not endorsed those Port-au-Prince cabals.
-And just as often that American m.o. isn’t part of some geopolitical scheme — but just a convenient way to keep the impoverished Caribbean country out of America's sight and mind.
+And just as often that American m.o. isn’t part of some geopolitical scheme.
+Instead, it's just a convenient way to keep the impoverished Caribbean country out of America's sight and mind.

-That attitude started as soon as Haiti became the western hemisphere’s first independent Black nation in 1804, founded by former enslaved Africans: the U.S. refused to even recognize it until 60 years later.
+That attitude started as soon as Haiti became the western hemisphere’s first independent Black nation in 1804, founded by former enslaved Africans.
+Consider the U.S. refused to even recognize it until 60 years later.

 The new border ugliness isn’t an unprecedented eruption but an eruptive return to reality — born from a cynically negligent U.S. Haiti policy that Democrats own along with Republicans.

 It continued through the 20th century into the 21st, under former GOP President George W. Bush but also under former Democratic President Barack Obama — when $13 billion pledged by the U.S. and international community to help Haiti recover from its apocalyptic 2010 earthquake resulted in relatively little help or recovery.